 Lack of Assessment Solution

 Not every district has access an online classroom solution with built-in assessment capabilities.
 Some districts are still struggling to simply deliver lessons, sending home electronic packets of material for the students to work through.
 In many cases, final exams have been cancelled as has statewide testing.
-The New York State Board of Education took the unprecedented move of cancelling all June Regents Exams and pushing back statewide ELA and math testing to the spring, as well as postponing the rollout of their new ELA testing.
+The New York State Board of Education took the unprecedented move in 2019 of cancelling all June Regents Exams and pushing back statewide ELA and math testing to the spring, as well as postponing the rollout of their new ELA testing.
 Other states and districts around the country are implementing similar measures.

 How Will We Know What Students Have Learned?